krahets/hello-algo/docs-en/chapter_computational_complexity/time_complexity.md

     }
     ```

-The figure below shows the time complexity of the above three algorithmic functions.
+Figure 2-7 illustrates the time complexities of these three algorithm functions.

-- Algorithm `A` has only $1$ print operations, and the running time of the algorithm does not increase with $n$.
-We call the time complexity of this algorithm "constant order".
+- Algorithm `A` involves only $1$ print operation.
+Its runtime does not increase as $n$ grows.
+We classify this algorithm's time complexity as "constant order."
-- The print operation in algorithm `B` requires $n$ cycles, and the running time of the algorithm increases linearly with $n$.
-The time complexity of this algorithm is called "linear order".
+- Algorithm `B` requires a print operation to loop $n$ times.
+Its runtime grows linearly as $n$ increases, making its time complexity "linear order."
-- The print operation in algorithm `C` requires $1000000$ loops, which is a long runtime, but it is independent of the size of the input data $n$.
-Therefore, the time complexity of `C` is the same as that of `A`, which is still of "constant order".
+- Algorithm `C` needs to loop the print operation $1000000$ times.
+Although its runtime is lengthy, it is independent of the input data size $n$.
+Thus, the time complexity of `C` is the same as `A`, still "constant order."

 ![Time growth trends for algorithms A, B and C](time_complexity.assets/time_complexity_simple_example.png)